AguaClara/2StageCoagAddition/[2 stage coagulant addition][Spring 2018].md

    What does CC stand for?
    </div>

 The way in which the apparatus worked was the following.
-To start with, clay, humic acid and water were added according to the calculation, into a 10L stock tank with a stir.
+To start with, clay, humic acid and water were added according to the calculation, into a 10L stock tank with a stirrer.
 This stock tank was connected to the clay pump, the pump speed would be control by ProCoDA system to maintain a relatively fixed influent turbidity.
 After that, mixture of humic acid and clay went through the first turbidity meter and influent turbidity of the raw water is measured.

 <div class="alert alert-block alert-danger">
 "The way in which the apparatus worked was the following" is both an incomplete sentence and too fluffy.
-Instead say how the apparatus worked in that first sentence.

-What calculation?

-Do you mean stirrer?

-How did you determine the pump speed for the fixed turbidity?

-What was that turbidity?

-Can the results from one experiment with a certain fixed turbidity be generalize for many tubridity levels?
+Instead say how the apparatus worked in that first sentence.What calculation?Do you mean stirrer?How did you determine the pump speed for the fixed turbidity?What was that turbidity?Can the results from one experiment with a certain fixed turbidity be generalize for many tubridity levels?Turbidimeters not turbidity TurbidimetersChoose between is and was - have to keep tenses consistent.

-Turbidimeters not turbidity Turbidimeters

-Choose between is and was - have to keep tenses consistent.
 </div>

 Following this, the first dosage of coagulant was added right before the mixture entered the first contact chamber so when it entered the first contact chamber, all of the particles were stuck one with each other.